getsentry/seer/DI.md

     return resolve_annotation(key, source)
 ```

-No much here, but the key insight is that we're doing a transformation on, again, the `annotation`, or type structure,
+Not much here, but the key insight is that we're doing a transformation on, again, the `annotation`, or type structure,
 of the input, in order to make a selection.
 This transformed value is known as a `FactoryAnnotation` in this case
 (implementation detail, other implementations may use different names).
 Let's take a peak at `resolve_annotation`.